J. Fred MacDonald: Archival work

-He and his wife began in 1972 at their own expense a private archive of vintage pop music, long-forgotten radio programs, and a wide-range of historical 16mm motion pictures that ranged from travel shorts, old silent educational films, and home movies, to corporate sales shorts, filmed and kinescoped TV programs, commercials, and long-forgotten entertainment shorts.
+He and his wife began in 1972, at their own expense, a private archive of vintage pop music, long-forgotten radio programs, and a wide-range of historical 16mm motion pictures.
+These included travel shorts, old silent educational films, and home movies, to corporate sales shorts, filmed and kinescoped TV programs, commercials, and long-forgotten entertainment shorts.

 By the end of the 20th century, the Library of Congress termed the MacDonald repository "the most important archive in private hands in the United States."
 As a result of this interest, he founded J. Fred MacDonald & Associates in 1986 as a private commercial enterprise.
-The enterprise continued until the end of 2010, when the Library of Congress took physical possession the resources and shipped it to its Packard Campus for Audio-Visual Conservation in Culpeper, Virginia.
+MacDonald sold his archive to the US Library of Congress for $2 million in 2010.
+The Library of Congress received the resources in late 2010 and shipped them to its Packard Campus for Audio-Visual Conservation in Culpeper, Virginia.

-Blending his interest in historic film and a dedication to education, in 2010 MacDonald created the American Indian Film Gallery, a free website promoting the study of Native American peoples living from the Arctic to the tip of South America.
+Blending his interest in historic film and a dedication to education, MacDonald created the American Indian Film Gallery in 2010, a website promoting the study of Native American peoples living from the Arctic to the tip of South America.
 This on-line resource contains 450 vintage films about Indian life between the 1920s and 1970s.
 After a national search for an appropriate new home, in 2012 he donated the entire website to the University of Arizona which now owns and operates the AIFG.

 Other work

-MacDonald is the author of 2 novels: The headlong fury: A novel of World War One. (according to WorldCat, only two copies of the book are held in libraries) and I, Liberal: A Political Fantasy (which is not listed in WorldCat).
+MacDonald wrote 2 novels: The headlong fury: A novel of World War One. (according to WorldCat, only two copies of the book are held in libraries) and I, Liberal: A Political Fantasy (which is not listed in WorldCat).
 He also composed two enhanced e-books: in 2009 The History Shoppe, and the following year its sequel, The Code of Clio.
 These were placed on-line as free e-books.
 Their purpose was to introduce high school and college students to the methodology of historians who draw their understanding of history from the examination of original source materials.